Diseases, Shelter and Rescue Resources

 Prevention: H3N8 Vaccine for Dogs

 There is a H3N8 vaccine for dogs available for canine influenza, but it only reduces the severity of the disease; it does not prevent it.
 These vaccines are made with a killed version of the virus, so there’s no chance of infection.
-Tests have shown vaccines are well-tolerated with no side effects.
+Tests have shown vaccines are well-tolerated with minimal side effects.
 Since many dogs have routine contact with other dogs, most dogs are candidates for the vaccine.
 Annual re-vaccination with a single dose is recommended.

 As with any disease, sanitary living conditions and quality health care are necessary to prevent serious diseases.
 Avoid taking your pet anywhere they might have contact with unknown dogs.
 If your dog could potentially come in contact with canine influenza, consider vaccinating against the disease.
 Although influenza can be a serious disease, it can also be handled effectively to keep your dogs healthy and strong.